Limerick: Humorous verse

 A limerick is a type of humorous verse of five lines with an AABBA rhyme scheme: the poem's connection with the city is obscure, but the name is generally taken to be a reference to Limerick city or County Limerick, sometimes, particularly to the Maigue Poets, and may derive from an earlier form of nonsense verse parlour game that traditionally included a refrain that included "Will [or won't] you come (up) to Limerick?"
-The earliest known use of the name "Limerick" for this type of poem is an 1880 reference, in a Saint John, New Brunswick, newspaper, to an well-known tune.
+The earliest known use of the name "Limerick" for this type of poem is an 1880 reference, in a Saint John, New Brunswick, newspaper, to a well-known tune.

 Media

 Broadcasting

 RTÉ lyric fm, a state-run classical music radio station and part of RTÉ, broadcasts nationally from studios in the city centre on Cornmarket Square which opened in 1994.
 Limerick's local radio station is Live 95FM, broadcasting from 'Radio House', near the waterfront at Steamboat Quay.
 Spin South West, owned by Communicorp, broadcasts to Counties Kerry, Clare, Limerick, Tipperary and southwest Laois from its studios at Landmark Buildings in the Raheen Industrial Estate.
 Student radio station, Wired FM, broadcasts on 99.9FM from Mary Immaculate College.
 Wired FM also has studios at Limerick Institute of Technology.
 Limerick City Community Radio broadcasts on 99.9FM every Saturday and Sunday.
 University Hospital Limerick has a radio station on 94.2FM, but this can be heard only in the hospital and surrounding area.
 West Limerick 102 is broadcast from Newcastle West.
 The national broadcaster, RTÉ, has radio and television studios in the city, which are periodically used to broadcast programming from Limerick.